reactiveui/refit/README.md

 * If the type is `string`, the string will be used directly as the content
 * If the parameter has the attribute `[Body(BodySerializationMethod.UrlEncoded)]`, the content will be URL-encoded (see [form posts](#form-posts) below)
-* For all other types, the object will be serialized as JSON.
+* For all other types, the object will be serialized using the content serializer specified in RefitSettings (JSON is the default).

 #### Buffering and the `Content-Length` header